Potrillo Volcanic Field

-Ideally, you would convoy with other vehicles.
+Ideally, you should convoy with other vehicles.
 You will need sturdy walking shoes and preferably a good walking stick for hiking over the rough-surfaced lava and sand.
 You should take water and food in the event you get stranded.
 Keep a close watch for rattlesnakes, both diamondbacks and westerns, which especially favor the rodent burrows and the numerous recesses around the craters and lava flows.
-You should give a wide berth to individuals walking across the desert because illegal immigrants and even drug couriers sometimes manage to cross the border and elude the Border Patrol and then pass through the area.
+Give a wide berth to individuals walking across the desert, because illegal immigrants and even drug couriers sometimes cross the border and elude the Border Patrol and then pass through the area.

-Since there are various and usually poorly marked ways to reach the Potrillo Volcanic Field, you will find that good recent maps, for instance, the Bureau of Land Management’s Deming, Las Cruces and El Paso topographic maps, will be essential for navigating the area.
+There are various and usually poorly marked ways to reach the Potrillo Volcanic Field.
+Good recent maps such as the Bureau of Land Management’s Deming, Las Cruces and El Paso topographic maps, are essential for navigating the area.

 One option, which will give you the opportunity to explore Aden Crater, a large lava flow and Kilbourne Hole, starts near the hamlet of La Union, New Mexico, 10 or 12 miles north of El Paso.
 Beginning at the intersection of State High 28 and Mercantile Avenue, take the avenue west.
 This will feed you into a dirt road that crosses the river, ascends the valley escarpment and traverses the desert, bringing you to a railroad track, about 8.8 miles from your starting point.
 After you cross the railroad track, turn right, following the road that parallels the track for 20.7 miles.
 From here you can see Aden Crater to the south-southeast.
 You should will find a small, washboard road, which you follow for two miles to a short turnoff to the crater.